Tiendil/tiendil-org-content/content/posts/2024-034-about-book-harry-potter/en.md

 ## A couple more notes

-Reading the books after watching the movies is much less interesting — the films heavily influence how we imaging the characters, shape their images in our minds.
-There's probably nothing that can be done about it..
+Reading the books after watching the movies is much less interesting — the films heavily influence how we imagine the characters, shape their images in our minds.
+There's probably nothing that can be done about it.
 Soon they'll release a TV series, and reading the original "as if for the first time" will be completely impossible.

 Inexplicably, Harry in the first books is a downright Scrooge.
-This trait is constantly apparent: he doesn’t give gifts to his friends (only receives them), and he doesn’t even try to spend money to solve critically important problems of his friends’ (for example, he doesn’t try to buy Ron a new wand).
+This trait is constantly apparent: he doesn’t give gifts to his friends (only receives them), and he doesn’t even try to spend money to solve critically important problems of his friends (for example, he doesn’t try to buy Ron a new wand).

 I’m not excited by the description of magic.
 If you want to read about beautiful magic, I highly recommend [Susanna Clarke’s books]{post:@choose-nearest-language:susanna-clarke-books}.

-Also, a few years ago I wrote a review of the fanfic [Harry Potter and the Methods of Rationality]{post:@choose-nearest-language:about-book-harry-potter-and-the-methods-of-rationality}.
+Also, a few years ago, I wrote a review of the fanfic [Harry Potter and the Methods of Rationality]{post:@choose-nearest-language:about-book-harry-potter-and-the-methods-of-rationality}.

 That’s all.
-I hope after this post I won’t gain any mortal enemies among Harry Potter fans :-)
+I hope after this post, I won’t gain any mortal enemies among Harry Potter fans :-)